jeffchao98/simple-github-search-api/README.md

 | language | String | using language of the fetched repo info |
 | privateStatus | String | private status of the fetched repo info |

+#### Search method

+> void searchWith(String platform, String organization)

-- For execute search, you can use the method `void searchWith(String platform, String organization)` after initial the library and setup the callback.
+- For execute search, you can use the method after initial the library.
   - This method still can run without setup callback, the `Info` debug nessage will print out the `description` in each fetched list data if exist.